CalHacks-ProductivityProject/GitGood/README.md

 Upon first launch, you will be prompted to enter a valid GitHub username and password.
 With authentication, GitGood can access your developer analytics using the GitHub API.

 Creating a challenge:
 After signing in, create a challenge!
-Within the application, create a new challenge and enter the GitHub usernames of the friends/strangers you would like to challenge.
+Within the application, create a new challenge and enter the GitHub usernames of the friends/strangers you would like to challenge. \n
 Each challenge has:
 Users! - Challenge friends or strangers, it is up to you.
 Number of weeks - How long do you want the challenge to last?